-As at December 31, 2019, the following financial assets were at fixed interest rates:
+As at December 31, 2020, the following financial assets were at fixed interest rates:

-- High interest banking account and GIC
+- High interest banking account and investment certificates guaranteed.

 Interest rate movements may affect the fair value of the fixed interest financial assets.
 Because these financial assets are recognized at amortized cost, the fair value variation has no impact on profit or loss.